Best Audio Social Apps and Clubhouse Alternatives in 2026

 But the audio social concept Clubhouse popularized didn’t die — it got absorbed.
 Major platforms like X (formerly Twitter), Discord, and Telegram all integrated live audio features directly into their existing apps.
 For most users, this means you no longer need a standalone app for group audio conversations.

-Best Audio Social Apps & Clubhouse Alternatives
+Best Audio Social Apps and Clubhouse Alternatives

 1. X Spaces (formerly Twitter Spaces)